jennikate/project-dnd/README.md

 BUGS
 [ ] find a monster with reactions and test that content [ ] you can go to -1 players on the encounter form
+[ ] form doesn't handle swapping from samelevel YES to NO